-The audit and risk committee has met with the AGSA to discuss the conclusion and audit opinion on the annual financial statements of the entity.
-The committee concurs with the audit opinion.
+The audit and risk committee will discuss the conclusion and audit opinion of the external auditors (AGSA) on the annual financial statements of the entity and will indicate if it concurs with the audit opinion once the audit is completed and audit opinion is presented to the committee.

 The external audit function is performed by the Auditor General South Africa which is independent of the entity.
-The committee met with the external auditors during the year under review to ensure that there were no unresolved issues.
+The committee met with the external auditors during the year under review to ensure that there were no unresolved issues